Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: A binning approach to code design: from random binning to polar binning

-and $\lim_{N\rightarrow\infty}\card{\calV_{X|Z}}=\avgH{X|Z}$ by \cite[Lemma 1]{Chou14rev}. \end{lem} The very high entropy bits in positions $\calV_{X|Z}$ therefore play the same role as the random binning index in Lemma~\ref{lm:2}.
+and $\displaystyle\lim_{N\rightarrow\infty}\frac{1}{N}\card{\calV_{X|Z}}=\avgH{X|Z}$ by \cite[Lemma 1]{Chou14rev}. \end{lem} The very high entropy bits in positions $\calV_{X|Z}$ therefore play the same role as the random binning index in Lemma~\ref{lm:2}.

-This suggests that any result obtained from random binning could also be derived using source polarization as a linear and low-complexity alternative; intuitively, information theoretic constraints resulting from Lemma~\ref{lm:1} translate into the use of ``high entropy'' sets $\calH$, while those resulting from Lemma~\ref{lm:2} translate into the use of ``very high entropy'' sets $\calV$.
+Intuitively, information theoretic constraints resulting from Lemma~\ref{lm:1} translate into the use of ``high entropy'' sets $\calH$, while those resulting from Lemma~\ref{lm:2} translate into the use of ``very high entropy'' sets $\calV$.
 However, unlike the indices resulting from random binning, the high entropy and very high entropy sets may not necessarily be aligned, and the precise design of a polar coding scheme requires more care.